2025 News

 When asked, “What has been the most rewarding role you’ve held, and why?”
 Dr. Simon highlights her role as a solutions architect in Intel’s Health and Life Sciences Group.
 She explains, “My most rewarding role is as a solutions architect, where I get to work with the top ultrasound manufacturers globally, using my expertise in biomedical engineering and computer architecture to advance medical imaging, often by improving clinical workflow and diagnoses.

 This role exemplifies Dr. Simon’s ability to merge advanced technology with a commitment to innovation.
-Her passion for diversity and inclusivity in STEM extends to mentoring engineers and collaborating with software and hardware architects, ensuring underrepresented groups see themselves reflected in the field.
+Her passion for innovation in STEM extends to mentoring fellow engineers and working closely with software and hardware architects to solve complex challenges.
 She shares, “Lifting others as I climb is not just a mantra but a mission I live daily.”

 As she reflects on the transformative impact of her work, Dr. Simon concludes, “This role embodies everything I love—teamwork, innovation, and making a difference.”